AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 </extended-input>
 {% endhighlight %}

-In this solution we will hide all but the first error message using **CSS** only.
+Now we simply need to hide all but the first error message using **CSS** only.

 {% highlight javascript %}
 @Component({